Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Sources of data

 Finally, once you know what you are looking for and what to expect, it's time to identify what sources of information you will use.
-For a B2B research, there are a couple of well-tried sources.
+For B2B research, there are a couple of well-tried sources.

 Of course, options will vary depending on what kind of business and customers you have.
 But this is something you can start with.

-2. Personas in B2B Customer Journey
+2. Personas in the B2B customer journey

 • William Kelly, CEO William Kelly, CEO